Lauracelis/Api-LDR/README.md

-# CRUD API on Lana Del Rey's Discography :kiss: :heart_decoration: :cherries: :lipstick: :high_heel:
+# CRUD API about Lana Del Rey's discography :kiss: :heart_decoration: :cherries: :lipstick: :high_heel:

 This API was built using Node.js and Express to provide a CRUD service on Lana Del Rey's discography.
 It allows users to add, modify, search, and delete albums from the artist's discography.